nextflow-io/nextflow/docs/channel.rst

 A `value channel` a.k.a. *singleton channel* by definition is bound to a single value and it can be read unlimited times without consuming its content.

-.. tip:: For this reason a value channel can be used as input by more than one process.
+.. note:: For this reason a value channel can be used as input by more than one process.

 A value channel is created using the `value`_ factory method or by operators returning a single value, such us :ref:`operator-first`, :ref:`operator-last`, :ref:`operator-collect`,